-It's easy to set up automatic workflows that send information to a spreadsheet so you don't have to spend time copying and pasting it in yourself.
+It's easy to set up automatic workflows that send information to a spreadsheet, so you don't have to spend time copying and pasting it in yourself.
 For example, you can send the information from forms that your customers have filled out to a spreadsheet.

-You can also keep track of your sales.
+You can also keep track of leads.

 There's really no limit here.
-If there's information that's incoming, somewhere, you can use Zapier to send it to a Google Sheet, or to a database app like Airtable.
+If there's information that's incoming, somewhere, you can use Zapier to send it to a Google Sheet or to a database app like Airtable.

 Stop copying and pasting information into spreadsheets or databases.
 Let the computers do it for you.
-They don't get bored, and also tend to make fewer mistakes.
+They don't get bored and also tend to make fewer mistakes.

 Streamline your social media

 There are too many social media networks, and you want to post on all of them.
 You could copy and paste from network to network, but who has the time?
 Instead, set up a Zap to do it for you.

 For example, you could send every new Instagram photo over to Twitter, complete with the image.